5 Mortgage Arrears Repossession Court FAQs

 It helps if the borrower has engaged with Abhaile before they attend the repossession hearing, but the two services are available to everyone in the County Registrar’s court.
 The Duty Solicitor may still be able to give some limited help at Court, but only if borrowers have already talked to MABS – i.e. the Court Mentor, a Dedicated Adviser or the MABS Helpline.

-In addition to the above court-based supports, the borrower can also access a Consultation Solicitor for free through Abhaile if the case raises legal issues or the borrower has received repossession proceedings.
-To get free advice from a solicitor under the Scheme, the borrower will need to already be working with a MABS Adviser or with a PIP and have completed a MARP Standard Financial Statement (MARP SFS) with MABS, or a Prescribed Financial Statement (PFS) with a PIP.
+In addition to the above court-based supports, the borrower can access a Consultation Solicitor for free through Abhaile if the case raises legal issues or the borrower has received repossession proceedings.
+To work with a Consultation Solicitor, the borrower will need to be already working with the following:

 Am I liable for legal fees from my lender?

 The Central Bank is of the view that the application of legal costs prior to the conclusion of repossession proceedings and prior to the decision by a Court to award the costs associated with the legal process to the lender is not in borrowers’ best interests.
-It is therefore not in accordance with the Consumer Protection Code 2012.
+It is, therefore, not in accordance with the Consumer Protection Code 2012.
 For clarity, lenders must not apply the costs to a mortgage account until:

 a. the Court has awarded the costs to the regulated entity (lender);